joseph-a-levine/authoring/_older/august_2021.md

 > But shift away.
 There’s warrant in that theft <br>
 > Which steals itself when there’s no mercy left.

-I was confused, but only for another two pages.
+It's jarring, to hear iambic pentameter on a sportscast.
+I was only confused for another two pages, however.
 At the end of Scene 3, Malcom recited the same lines!

 ## Writing <a name="writing"></a>